tretyakovmipt/mobile-3-axis-magnetometer/README.md

         ![Fig. 3](fig3.png)

 2. Download a software bundle corresponding to your firmware version from [https://circuitpython.org/libraries](https://circuitpython.org/libraries) .
 3. Move the following files to the **lib** folder

 ![Fig. 4](fig4.png)

 Note that the above files might be specific to particular display and magnetometer models.
-For more information see [https://learn.adafruit.com/adafruit-128x64-oled-featherwing/circuitpython](https://learn.adafruit.com/adafruit-128x64-oled-featherwing/circuitpython) and [https://learn.adafruit.com/lis3mdl-triple-axis-magnetometer/python-circuitpython](https://learn.adafruit.com/lis3mdl-triple-axis-magnetometer/python-circuitpython)
+For more information see [https://learn.adafruit.com/adafruit-128x64-oled-featherwing/circuitpython](https://learn.adafruit.com/adafruit-128x64-oled-featherwing/circuitpython) and [https://learn.adafruit.com/lis3mdl-triple-axis-magnetometer/python-circuitpython](https://learn.adafruit.com/lis3mdl-triple-axis-magnetometer/python-circuitpython).
+This repo contains lib folder and code.py specific to my device.

 1. In the main folder, open code.py with any text editor and update with the following code: